babylonchain/babylonchain.github.io/docs/testnet/integrate.md

 ### Obtain Babylon Tokens

 Then, you need to obtain some Babylon tokens for the address in order to run the relayer.
-The testnet tokens can be obtained from the faucet.
+The testnet tokens can be obtained from [the #faucet channel of Babylon Discord server](https://discord.com/channels/1046686458070700112/1075371070493831259).

 ### Install the Babylon Relayer

 The Babylon relayer is located at https://github.com/babylonchain/babylon-relayer.
 Please follow the documentation for installing it.
-To summary, under the `babylon-relayer/` folder,
+To summarize, under the `babylon-relayer/` folder,

 ```bash
 $ make build install